-- Scientific research that will not jeopardize the scientific, ecological or aesthetic and wilderness values of the Area, or its pristine value and potential as a reference site, and which cannot be served elsewhere; - Essential management activities, including monitoring; - Activities with educational aims that are undertaken for compelling reasons which cannot be served elsewhere.
+- Scientific research that will not jeopardize the scientific, ecological or aesthetic and wilderness values of the Area, or its pristine value and potential as a reference site, and which cannot be served elsewhere. - Essential management activities, including monitoring and inspection. - Activities with educational aims that are undertaken for compelling reasons which cannot be served elsewhere.
 Activities may include documentary reporting (photographic, audio or written) or the production of educational resources or services.
 Educational activities shall not compromise the values for which the Area is protected, in particular its value as a near-pristine reference site.
-Educational aims do not include tourism. - The appropriate authority should be notified of any activities / measures undertaken that were not included in the authorized Permit.
+Educational aims do not include tourism.